Sierra Madre sparrow: History and taxonomy

 The Sierra Madre sparrow was first discovered by scientists in the Sierra de Bolaños near Bolaños, Jalisco, in 1889.
 The eight specimens shot then were not recognized as what they were, but believed to be aberrant Savannah or Mexican Plateau song sparrows, or hybrids.
 Only when another bird was taken near the city of Durango in 1931 was it recognized as a valid and distinct species.

 The southern population was discovered only in 1945, but has been observed since then in several areas around Distrito Federal, Morelos, and Estado de México.
 Between 1951, when 5 were taken near El Salto, and 2004, when a small population was rediscovered in the same area, the northern population from Jalisco and Durango states was not found and believed to have disappeared.
 Meanwhile, the proposed subspecies X. b. sierrae for the southern population was recognized to be based on individual variation and hence invalid; nonetheless, there is no gene flow between the populations and they constitute two separate ESUs.

 It is the sole species in the genus Xenospiza; the genus is closely related to Melospiza and is restricted to high altitude alpine grassland habitats.

 Distribution and habitat

 The species is endemic to some mountain ranges in and near the Sierra Madre Occidental, Mexico.
-It is restricted to bunchgrass and marshland habitat in volcanic mountain ranges, at altitudes of 2300–3050 m; the lower part of the range is occupied by the northern, and the higher part by the southern population.
+It is restricted to bunchgrass and marshland habitat (zacatonal) in volcanic mountain ranges, at elevations of 2300–3050 m; the lower part of the range is occupied by the northern, and the higher part by the southern population.

 Habitat information for the northern population is scant, with pine, oak, and Arbutus (probably Arizona Madrone, A. arizonica) trees being mentioned.
 Better details are available for the more extensively studied southern population.
 The dominant bunchgrass species are Festuca amplissima, Peruvian feather grass (Stipa ichu), a muhly grass (Muhlenbergia affinis), and Muhlenbergia macroura.
 Small woods of Montezuma Pine (Pinus montezumae) and (probably) Lumholtz' Pine (P. lumholtzii) occur on elevated terrain.